MA Human Rights - Political Science (Standard Route) / Course details

-The course consists of a 50 minute online lecture and a 50 minute seminar per week..
-The course makes extensive use of enquiry-based learning.
-Students will be expected to have completed their journal entry and therefore, have read extensively in advance of the seminar.
-The journal entries facilitate students’ ability to participate fully in the learning experience.
+The Course makes extensive use of inquiry-based learning.
+Students will be expected to have completed their journal entry and, therefore, read extensively before each seminar.
+The journal entries facilitate students' ability to participate fully in the learning experience.

 - Participation/course engagement 25%: Ethics Journal – consists of 8 journal entries

 - Essay 50%: 2,000 word essay due at the beginning of the January exam period.

 - Pin-Fat, Véronique (2010) Universality, Ethics and International Relations: A Grammatical Reading.
 London: Routledge.

 - Bell, Duncan (2010) Ethics and World Politics.
 Oxford: Oxford University Press.
 (Includes further online resources)